 But how important is it for you to feed organic food to your pet?
 I’ll look at several oft misunderstood points and share with you what I’ve learned over my decades as a holistic vet.

 1. Organic Food: Good for the Eater.
-Flies are Talking About This.
+Flies Tell Us.

 A brilliant middle schooler in my state named Ria Chhabra did a science fair project on fruit flies eating organic and non-organic foods to see if that variable made a difference.
 It did.
 The science so impressed some university researchers that they helped Ria publish her data in a journal.
 The fruit flies on the organic food showed greater longevity and fertility than those raised on conventional foods of the same type.
 The organically fed flies survived starvation and oxidative stress significantly better than the conventionally fed guys.
 Activity levels of the organic fed flies was higher than their conventional cohorts.

 2. Q: Is it the Greater Nutritional Value or the Lack of Pesticides that Makes Organic Food Better?